Zentropivity/fixed_math/README.md

 ### Errors

-Check the examples to see about how much error this produces.
+Check the examples to see about how much error this implementation produces.

 Usually `sqrt` has an error of around 1-2 Delta.
 (Delta = the distance to the next representable number)